 Note.
-The limit for automobiles (including trucks and vans and electric passenger automobiles) placed in service after December 31, 2004, will be published in the Internal Revenue Bulletin.
+The limit for automobiles (including trucks and vans and electric passenger automobiles) placed in service after December 31, 2005, will be published in the Internal Revenue Bulletin.
 These amounts were not available at the time these instructions were printed.

 Column (i) - Elected section 179 cost.
 Enter the amount you elect to expense for section 179 property used more than 50% in a qualified business use (subject to the limits for passenger automobiles).
-Refer to the Part I instructions to determine if the property qualifies under section 179.
+Refer to the instructions for Part I to determine if the property qualifies under section 179.

-You cannot elect to expense more than \$25,000 of the cost of any sport utility vehicle (SUV) and certain other vehicles placed in service after October 22, 2004.
-This rule applies to any 4-wheeled vehicle primarily designed or used to carry passengers over public streets, roads, or highways, that is not subject to the passenger automobile limits, and is rated at no more than 14,000 pounds gross vehicle weight.
+You cannot elect to expense more than \$25,000 of the cost of any sport utility vehicle (SUV) and certain other vehicles placed in service during the tax year.
+This rule applies to any 4-wheeled vehicle primarily designed or used to carry passengers over public streets, roads, or highways, that is rated at more than 6,000 pounds gross vehicle weight and not more than 14,000 pounds gross vehicle weight.
 However, the \$25,000 limit does not apply to any vehicle:

-• Designed to have a seating capacity of more than 9 persons behind the driver's seat, or
+• Designed to seat more than nine persons behind the driver's seat,

-• Equipped with a cargo area of at least 6 feet in interior length that is an open area or is designed for use as an open area but is enclosed by a cap and is not readily accessible directly from the passenger compartment, or

-• That has an integral enclosure, fully enclosing the driver compartment and load carrying device, does not have seating rearward of the driver's seat, and has no body section protruding more than 30 inches ahead of the leading edge of the windshield.
+- Equipped with a cargo area (either open or enclosed by a cap) of at least six feet in interior length that is not readily accessible directly from the passenger compartment, or - That has an integral enclosure fully enclosing the driver compartment and load carrying device, does not have seating rearward of the driver's seat, and has no body section protruding more than 30 inches ahead of the leading edge of the windshield.

 Recapture of section 179 expense deduction.
 If you used listed property more than 50% in a qualified business use in the year you placed the property in service and used it 50% or less in a later year, you may have to recapture in the later year part of the section 179 expense deduction.
-Use Form 4797, Sales of Business Property, to figure the recapture amount.
+Use Form 4797 to figure the recapture amount.